 Or Play Other Games With a Side of Beer

 OK, so this list was supposed to contain alternatives to bars, but there are several drinking establishments in Toronto where the objective goes beyond simply sitting with a beer in hand.
 For example, recently opened Night Owl serves up reasonably priced food and drink, but also has several classic arcade games on offer for people who want to be a bit more active while sipping their beverage of choice.
 Track and Field Bar has your game-craving needs covered with 1000 square feet of game space including two lanes of bocce ball and two lanes of deck shuffleboard.
+You’ll find vintage arcade games at Get Well, play a few games of ping pong at SPiN and find Fooseball, shuffleboard, pool, and pinball at The Dock Ellis.

 Practice Your Axe Throwing Skills